arthurbraganca7/arthurbraganca7.github.io/_pages/research.md

 -   Borchers, N., Bragança, A., Conte Grand, M. The Long Run Effects of Forest Incentives in Guatemala. *Draft coming soon.*

--   Bragança, A., Britto, D., Fonseca, A., Moura, D., Sampaio, B., Sant'anna, A., Szerman, D. Decentralization and Land Taxation in Brazil. *Draft coming soon.*
+-   Bragança, A., Britto, D., Fonseca, A., Moura, D., Sampaio, B., Sant'anna, A., Szerman, D (September 2025).
+Decentralization, Tax Administration, and taxation: Evidence from Brazil's Rural Land Tax. *Submitted.* [PDF]()

 -   Adames, E., Araújo, R., Bragança, A., Costa, F., Gentile, F., Sant'anna, M. (January 2025).
 Quantifying the Carbon Preserved by Protected Areas in the Amazon *Submitted.*